reuk/wayverb/docs_source/ray_tracer.md

 In ray tracing, each ray represents a finite portion of the initial source energy.
 The reduction of energy over a given distance is accounted-for by the spreading-out of the rays.
-This can be illustrated very simply: First, imagine a sphere placed very close to a point.
+This can be illustrated very simply: Imagine a sphere placed very close to a point.
 Assuming rays are fired with a uniform random distribution from that point, a certain proportion of those rays will intersect with the sphere.
 If the sphere is moved further away, a smaller proportion of rays will hit it (see the following figure